NewThingsCo/unity-ar/tutorial/assets/assets.md

-# How to install Assets
+# How to install Assets from Asset Store

 ## Open Asset Store